Ah, sourdough sandwich bread… The perfect marriage between deliciousness and convenience.

 - When your oven is preheated and steamed, pull the bread from the refrigerator and remove the plastic.
 Brush the tops with egg white if you'd like a softer, dark brown crust.
 Add poppy seeds, rolled oats, or any other toppings on the egg wash if desired.
 Place bread pans in oven and bake uncovered with steam for 20 minutes.

-- After 20 minutes, carefully remove the steam tray and vent the oven.
-Rotate your bread pans 180*, then bake 30-35 minutes more.
+- After 20 minutes, carefully remove the steam tray and vent the oven (simply allow the oven door to be opened for 30-60 seconds so the steam can dissipate).
+Rotate your bread pans 180*, close the oven door, then bake 30-35 minutes more.

 - Remove the bread from their pans by tipping upside down, then place loaf directly on oven rack and bake for 5 minutes more.